belainehi/Immagram/README.md

 Describe any challenges encountered while building the app.

+My application was very buggy so I had to do quite a lot of debugging to get it here.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing